 Captioned cinema has been in Australia since 2001 with audio description introduced in 2009 thanks to the support of a Federal Department of Health and Ageing grant for 12 independent cinemas.
 This scheme, 'Helping Older Australians Enjoy the Movies: Accessible Cinema', helped drive the expansion of the accessible cinema program into major commercial chains.

 In 2010, the Federal Department of Families, Housing, Community Services and Indigenous Affairs and major cinemas Hoyts, Village, Event/Greater Union/ Birch Carroll & Coyle and Reading Cinemas announced the Cinema Access Implementation Plan.
-The Plan outlines the implementation of accessible sessions in all major cinema chain locations to the end of 2014 and works in conjunction with the cinema industry’s worldwide conversion to digital cinema.
+The Plan outlined the implementation of accessible sessions in all major cinema chain locations to the end of 2014 and works in conjunction with the cinema industry’s worldwide conversion to digital cinema.

 Top of page